WueQuake/NASASPaceAppsChallenge2024/README.md

-# NOTE: To view the demo of the project please download 'output.ogv'
+# NOTE: To view the demo of the project please download 'Demo.mp4'

 # Seismic Detection Across the Solar System